Where do you get your website images from?

 One thing we all need for our websites is amazing images!
 In these days of short attention span and continuous scrolling, we need to make our content visually pleasing and easy to absorb.
 So we start the hunt for the pictures.

 Are you unintentionally an image thief?

-I know many of you turn to Google images or other places online, and simply download it for your own use.
+I know it’s tempting to turn to Google Images or other places online and simply download it for your own use.
 It’s so easy.
 It’s online, it must be free to use!?
 Anyone putting their pictures online can’t expect them not to be copied, can they?

 If you’ve been thinking this (or not thinking at all!), then I have a not-fun fact for you:

 - Even if you found the absolute perfect picture

 - Even if you only have a tiny little “insignificant” website